zel1001/Group_5_Project/README.md

 ## Smart Contract and ERC Standard ##

-We created a smart contract using remix IDE with the function to mint, transfer, exchange, purchase and check the symbol of the the token
+We created a smart contract using remix IDE with the function to mint, transfer, exchange, purchase and check the symbol of our TerraCarbon token

 ![image](https://github.com/reidema/Group_5_Project/assets/117589787/2eea5d3d-00f5-496c-8c68-ffd707500956)